octocraft/sbpl/README.md

 `envvars` - Returns all variables used by sbpl.
 You may pass a variable name to filter the list

+`get` - Download a package via shell.
+The syntax for this command is the same as sbpl_get

 If called without further arguments `/sbpl.sh` will download packages if needed.

 ### API